-In light of the continuing coronavirus pandemic and limitations on gatherings instituted by local and state government officials, we will conduct the Annual Meeting virtually via the Internet to facilitate stockholder attendance and participation.
 The virtual format for the Annual Meeting will enhance stockholder access by allowing our stockholders to participate fully, and equally, from any location around the world at no cost.
 Stockholder rights are not affected.
 The virtual meeting format will enhance, rather than constrain, stockholder access, participation, and communication because the online format allows stockholders to communicate with us during the Annual Meeting so they can ask questions of our Board, management, and a representative from our independent registered public accounting firm.
 During the live Q&A session, we will answer appropriate questions as they come in, as time permits.
-We will re-assess the benefits of a virtual-only meeting in the future once the coronavirus pandemic subsides.
-Given the above listed factors, and the fact that no stockholders attended our physical annual meeting last year, we feel a virtual-only meeting is the right choice for AcelRx and its stockholders at this time.
+Given the above listed factors, we feel a virtual-only meeting is the right choice for AcelRx and its stockholders at this time.